PDF Page Marking Planner

 Formula Core:

-In these formulas, s is the start number, i is the zero-based selected-page index, W and H are the page width and height, Tw is measured text width, f is font size, and mx and my are margins.
+Here, s is the start number, i is the zero-based index within the selected pages, W and H are page width and height, Tw is measured text width, f is font size, and mx and my are horizontal and vertical margins.
 Left placement uses the horizontal margin directly.
-Center and right placement depend on text width, so a longer label can move the x coordinate.
+Center and right placement change when the label text gets wider.

 |---|---|---|